kyleisah/Klipper-Adaptive-Meshing-Purging/README.md

 - [KageUrufu](https://github.com/kageurufu) - For spearheading object cancellation in Klipper, and helping make this possible.
 - The Voron Helpers and Voron Contributors team, a group I feel are my close friends.

+[^1]: After making any changes to critical Klipper or Moonraker functions, be sure to use `FIRMWARE_RESTART`, as well as restart your Moonraker instance so those changes take effect.
-[^1]: Mesh point fuzzing allows the user to fuzz mesh points to spread out possible polishing marks and wear from nozzle-based probes, like load cells or Voron Tap.
+[^2]: Mesh point fuzzing allows the user to fuzz mesh points to spread out possible polishing marks and wear from nozzle-based probes, like load cells or Voron Tap.